Paris-Orly Airport Guide (ORY)

 There is a HSBC Bank branch in Orly West terminal.
 Both terminals have ATMs.
 Bureaux de change facilities are located in Orly South terminal.

-Wi-FI is available throughout the terminals (free for the first 15 minutes).
+Free Wi-FI is available throughout the terminals.
 There are post offices in the public areas of both terminals.

 There are numerous cafés, snack bars and restaurants at Paris-Orly Airport.
 These include an American style lounge bar in Orly West terminal, and a mixed cuisine restaurant in Orly South terminal.